 Susan Lucci biography

-Actress.
-Born in 1948, in Scarsdale, New York.
+Actress Susan Victoria Lucci was born on December 23, 1946, in Scarsdale, New York.
 The daughter of Victor and Jean Lucci, she grew up in Garden City, New York, with her older brother, James.
 A fan of television soap operas from childhood, Lucci enrolled in the drama program at Marymount College in Tarrytown, New York, after graduating high school.

 In 1969, the 21-year-old Lucci auditioned for and won the part of Erica Kane on the fledgling daytime soap opera All My Children.
-From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers, and nine marriages to six different men.
+From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers and nine marriages to six different men.
 TV Guide has called Erica Kane "unequivocally the most famous soap opera character in the history of daytime TV."

 Lucci herself became famous for her string of Daytime Emmy Award nominations: every year from 1981-93 and 1995-98, she earned a nomination for Outstanding Lead Actress in a Drama Series for All My Children.
 Her unbroken streak—zero wins out of 18 nominations—made Lucci notorious in the entertainment world and beyond.
 On May 21, 1999, the curse was finally lifted, as Lucci finally took home the award after her 19th nomination.
 In addition to her long-awaited Emmy triumph, Lucci has also collected numerous awards over the years, including an American Academy of Achievement Award in June of 1991, a 1992 People's Choice Award, and a 1993 Soap Opera Digest Award.